lytics/multibayes/README.md

 Multi-multinomial naive Bayesian document classification.

 Often in document classification, a document may have more than one relevant classification -- a question on [stackoverflow](http://stackoverflow.com) might have tags "go", "map", and "interface".
-The multibayes library strives to offer efficient storage and calculation of Bayesian posterior classification probabilities.
+The multibayes library strives to offer efficient storage and calculation of multiple Bayesian posterior classification probabilities.

 ## Example